AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <tr><th align="left">AU Obligations</th><td>None</td></tr>
 <th align="left">LMS Obligations</th><td>
 <ol><li>The LMS MUST use the "Satisfied" statement when the learner has met the moveOn criteria of all AU's in a block.
 In this statement the LMS MUST use the block id (Section 7.1.2 in the cmi5 Course Structure document) as the Object id (Section 9.4 - Object).</li>
 <li>The LMS MUST also use the "Satisfied" statement when the learner has met the moveOn criteria for all AU's in a course.
-In this statement the LMS MUST use the course id (Section 7.1.1 in the cmi5 Course Structure document) as the Object id (Section 9.4 - Object)</li>
+In this statement the LMS MUST use the course id (Section 7.1.1 in the cmi5 Course Structure document) as the Object id (Section 9.4 - Object)  The LMS MUST NOT issue multiple statements with "Satisfied" for the same AU within a given AU session or course registration for a given learner.</li>
 </ol></td></tr>
 <tr><th align="left">Usage</th><td>See LMS obligations.</td></tr>
 </table>